 But, that doesn’t mean that all eCommerce businesses are growing at the speed they’d like.

 Whether sales are actively lagging or just okay, most businesses want to grow their revenue faster.

 Good design is one of the most effective growth tools for an eCommerce business.

 Poor design will undermine your business.

 Here are six strategies for growing your eCommerce business with a strong, smart design.

 1. Optimize your website load speeds with smart design.

 Your eCommerce business is only as strong as your website.

 If visitors are met with inept design and slow load speeds, they’re going to leave before you can make a sale.
 Consider implementing a headless store frontend to ensure a seamless user experience and faster page loading.

 …a Kissmetrics Infographic shows that by the time your website hits 4 seconds of loading time, you’ve already lost 25% of your potential viewers.

 If your eCommerce website is laden with data-intensive graphics and photos, it will take far longer to load than a sleek, cleanly designed website with minimal graphics.

-Now, the takeaway here is not that you should eliminate photos and graphic elements from your eCommerce website design entirely.
+The takeaway here is not that you should eliminate photos and graphic elements from your eCommerce website design.

 The lesson is to use design elements smartly for maximum impact and quick load speeds.

 Many eCommerce stores are photo-heavy.
-Make sure that you minimize your photo file sizes as much as possible while still maintaining good photo quality.
+Ensure that you minimize your photo file sizes as much as possible while still maintaining good photo quality.

-Artful and intentional use of color, white space and text can go a long way.
-Throw in a few minimal brand-specific graphic elements and you can create a website that is a pleasure to navigate.
+Artful and intentional use of color, white space, and text can go a long way.
+Throw in a few minimal brand-specific graphic elements, and you can create a website that is a pleasure to navigate and on-brand.